Decs42/nodejs-chat/README.md

 - Once you have been authenticated , the server will return a response that contains your access token and a state of authenticated

+### future concerns

+- in order to scale , i would make a sole websiocket server and api on another , its always a good idea to have a dedicated websocket server.